MrTalentDev/rust-smart-contract/README.md

 To run session code you need to send a .wasm deploy with a "call" function to the get_deploy rpc endpoint.

 # Proposed structure for Session code / Smart contract documentation
+## From old documentation
+1. Writing a basic smart contract in Rust
+2. Testing Smart contracts

+## New documentation
+Goals: \
+1. Teach runtime-context so developers understand that session-code is ran in the account-context, where the account's main-purse can be accessed / CSPR can be spent and multisig conditions can be set. \
+2. Show how re-useable purses can be created in "Vault" contracts that are funded through session-code.
+The example "Vault" contract has an approve and redeem entry point.

+Structure:
 1. Explain how Session code is executed in the account's context once a .wasm is installed through the put_deploy entry_point. \
 A suitable example is the account::main_purse and transfer_from_purse_to_account.